SOP and Guideline for Hold-Time Studies of Tablets

 A written protocol, procedure, or program should be followed, which includes, for example, the activities to be performed, test parameters, and acceptance criteria appropriate to the material or product under test.
 The

 protocol and report should generally include the following: a title; reference number; version; date; objective; scope; responsibility; procedure; description of the material or product; sample quantities; sampling method and criteria;

 acceptance limits; frequency of sampling; sampling locations; pooling of samples; storage conditions; type of container; methods of analysis; results; conclusion; recommendation; signatures; and dates.
 Acceptance criteria are typically more stringent than registered specifications, to provide assurance that the material is well within control.
 When setting the specifications, any known stability trends will need to be taken into account.

 For certain products, microbiological aspects should also be considered and included where appropriate.

-All testing of bulk intermediates and product should be performed using validated stability-indicating methods.
+All testing of bulk intermediates and products should be performed using validated stability-indicating methods.

-Typically one or more batches of a material, intermediate or product can be used for determining hold times.
+Typically one or more batches of material, intermediate, or product can be used for determining hold times.
 A risk-based approach can be used to determine the appropriate number of batches, considering the characteristics of

 the materials and other relevant aspects.
 A representative sample of the batch of material or product subjected to the hold-time study should be held for the defined hold period.
 The hold period for each category of material should be